aidantmcb/SVM_6410/README.md

 ------

-Lastly, `svm_best.py` was used to fit the model to some real data, which I mostly plotted in TOPCAT.
+Lastly, `svm_best.py` was used to fit the model to some raw gaia data, which I also fit with my Sagitta neural network model for comparison.
+This plotting was done in TOPCAT.